diesel457/yandex-second-lesson/README.md

-# yandex-second-lesson.
+# Yandex second lesson.
 You should start command 'node index.js' in terminal.